Biography

 West Austin Neighborhood Association, Board Member

-The Intersection of Federal Disability Law and Municipal Zoning, Presented to the 20th Annual Land Use Conference (UTCLE), 2016 (Co-presenter) and again to the Texas City Attorneys Association Fall Conference, 2016 (Co-presenter)
+The Intersection of Federal Disability Law and Municipal Zoning, presented to the 20th Annual Land Use Conference (UTCLE), 2016 (Co-presenter) and to the Texas City Attorneys Association Fall Conference, 2016 (Co-presenter)

 Energy Educ. of Montana v.
 Tex.
 Comptroller of Pub.
 Accounts, no. 03-10-644-CV, 2013 Tex.
 App.
 Lexis 5047 (Tex.
 App–Austin, Apr.
 25, 2013, pet. denied.)